 Step 4: Gather your documents and apply online

-To get to the online application form, select your research area from the list below.
+To get to the online application form, select your research area from the list above.
 You will then be able to select an online application button specifically for your start time and duration.